PhucNDA/E2E_WordArt_DetRec/README.md

 * For detection we use the Mask R-CNN (ResNext101-DCNv2_pretrainedImageNet, finetune ICDAR+WordArt) for precise segmentation.
 * For Recognition we use the VGG_Transformer for accurate OCR.

-Our pipeline achieves State-of-the-art performance reaching top-3 in the public test with the F1 score of 63.33 and 62.56 on private test
+Our pipeline achieves "good" performance reaching top-3 in the public test with the F1 score of 63.33 and 62.56 on private test

 (Team: Dreamy Knights)
 <p>